Death of Brian Sicknick

 Sicknick's death was investigated by the Metropolitan Police Department's Homicide Branch, the USCP, and the FBI.
-On March 14, Julian Khater and George Tanios were arrested for assaulting Sicknick with a chemical spray and for other charges.
-The medical examiner found no evidence that Sicknick had an allergic reaction to the chemical spray.
-Prosecutors later said on April 27 that the chemical spray was pepper spray.
-On January 28, 2023, Khater was sentenced to seven years in prison.
+On March 14, 2021, Julian Elie Khater and George Pierre Tanios were arrested and charged with assaulting Sicknick with a chemical spray.
+They were not charged in connection with Sicknick's death.
+On July 27 2022, Tanios pleaded guilty to lesser misdemeanor charges unrelated to the assault on Sicknick.
+On January 28, 2023, Khater was sentenced to almost seven years in prison for assaulting two officers, including Sicknick, with a dangerous weapon.
+Both Khater and Tanios were pardoned on January 20, 2025, by Donald Trump on the first day of his second administration as part of his blanket pardon to nearly all people convicted of offenses related to the Capitol attack.